 - the tax credit for the reporting of tips,

-- the tax credit for training in the manufacturing, forestry and mining sectors,
+- the tax credit for taxi owners,

-- the tax credit for investment;
+- the tax credit for training workers employed in small and medium-sized businesses,

 - the special income taxes relating to the above-mentioned tax credits;